[ Note: this is a modified version of the original web page. See: About ]

 Saturday June 30

-While Scriba is taking a bath, the septic tank backs up, filling tub with grey, feathery objects and jelly-like blobs.
+While I am taking a bath, the septic tank backs up, filling tub with grey, feathery objects and jelly-like blobs.
 The second bathtub also fills with water from the drain.

 Plumber1 arrives, adjusts septic tank (technically, ‘switches leach fields’) gives some advice on septic problem; not enough, sadly, to protect us from reruns of this drama.
 Notices that faucets are unmistakably leaking in both basins in master bathroom — one set, heavily.

-A house-maintenance contractor, Plumber2, out fishing earlier, when our landlord — Marden Plant — called for help, arrives and gives Scriba more detailed explanations and advice on the problem (though even these would prove insufficient, in time).
+A house-maintenance contractor, Plumber2, out fishing earlier, when our landlords called for help, arrives and gives me more detailed explanations and advice on the problem (though even these would prove insufficient, in time).
 He was the last plumber to work on the septic tank and plumbing before we moved in.
-Says he had told Ms. Plant that the surest way to put an end to the plumbing emergencies that had long preceded our arrival was ‘scoping’ — putting a camera down the pipes (yes, the plumbing equivalent of a colonoscopy). … Ms. Plant declined to spend the money on this chance to protect her tenants from harm.
-(Would later say of Plumber2, sardonically, that he had expensive ideas.)
+Says he had told Henry and Fritzi that the surest way to put an end to the plumbing emergencies that had long preceded our arrival was ‘scoping’ — putting a camera down the pipes (yes, the plumbing equivalent of a colonoscopy).

-Scriba had hoped to start un-boxing her starter-pack for work in the new house – write a few lines of the chapter of the book she was working on before the move.
+I had hoped to start un-boxing my starter-pack for work in the new house — write a few lines of the chapter of the book I was working on before the move.
 This did not happen, and would not, for several weeks to come …

 Sunday July 1

-Scriba scrubs both bathtubs with vinegar and water; puts shower curtains, liners, and towels through washer-dryer.
-The job takes 2 hours, in the middle of the night (she had been unpacking boxes all day).
+I scrub both bathtubs with vinegar and water; puts shower curtains, liners, and towels through washer-dryer.
+The job takes 2 hours, in the middle of the night (I had been unpacking boxes all day).